 - Who pays the excess on my travel claim?

 - Are there any age restrictions on the policy?

 should I consider if driving a vehicle while travelling on

-In the event you need to make an insurance claim you should contact the Insurance Office who will provide you with a claim form and instructions.
+In the event you need to make an insurance claim not managed through International SOS you may contact the Insurance Office who will provide you with a claim form and instructions.

-All claim forms need to be returned to the Insurance Office for processing (even if you have obtained them directly from the insurer).
+All claim forms need to be returned to the Insurance Office for processing.

 It is a condition of the University's insurance that electronic equipment be carried as cabin baggage.

 If the carrier requires that your electronic equipment be placed in the hold (prohibiting you from carrying the items as personal cabin baggage) and no prior instruction or advice regarding this requirement was available prior to checking in you will also be covered as long as the electronic equipment is reasonably and adequately packaged and protected from theft or damage.

 Any theft, loss or damage to electronic equipment must be reported to the police or the carrier and a written report obtained for your claim.

 If you do suffer damage to your equipment - and you are overseas - please contact INTERNATIONAL SOS.
 If you have suffered damage and have now returned to Australia please contact the Insurance Office.